diegomigliavacca/easySos/README.md

 **INFOS**

-EasySos is a quite easy-to-use and expand implementation of the OGC <a href="http://www.opengeospatial.org/standards/sos" target="_blank">Sensor Observation Service (SOS)</a> specification.
+EasySos is a quite easy-to-use and expand implementation of the OGC <a href="http://www.opengeospatial.org/standards/sos" target="_blank">Sensor Observation Service (SOS)</a>, <a href="http://www.opengeospatial.org/standards/om" target="_blank">O&M</a> and  <a href="http://www.opengeospatial.org/standards/sensorml" target="_blank">SensorML</a> specifications (a subset of SWE framework).
+It get to be useful for sharing observations (e.g. Open Data portals) in a standard way.

-It's based on 52North database for PostgreSQL and PostGIS.
+EasySos is based on the 52North database for PostgreSQL and PostGIS.
 I added CRUD operations by PHP YII Framework for Administrator create, read, update and delete operations.
-The SOS service is based on a REST service written using the PHP Xml Writer library.
+The SOS service is based on a REST service written using the PHP <a href="http://php.net/manual/en/book.xmlwriter.php" target="_blank">Xml Writer</a> library.

 <BR />